nhamcrest/NHamcrest/README.md

 NHamcrest
 =============

-This is a C# port of [hamcrest](http://code.google.com/p/hamcrest/), specifically the Java version.
+This is an idiomatic C# port of [Hamcrest](http://code.google.com/p/hamcrest/), specifically the Java version.